 Consult with library staff

-All AUX staff work both on campus and remotely.
+All AUXS staff work both on campus and remotely.
 Please contact us directly if you'd like to meet in person or virtually.

 Interim Head, Assessment & User Experience Strategy Department

 AUXS formed in 2013 to study and improve users' experiences with all aspects of Duke Libraries.
 Since 2013, we have expanded our scope to include library assessment and project management, with an emphasis on website and software projects.